natecraddock/website/content/blog/a-more-consistent-language-zig.md

 var values: [2]i32 = .{ 0, 0 };
 {{</ code >}}

-Here we begin to see some larger differences between C and Zig.
-With the introduction of arrays C begins to fragment the type information between the two sides of the array name.
-The datatype on the left, and the size of the array on the right.
+Here we begin to see more notable differences between C and Zig.
+With the introduction of arrays, C begins to fragment the type information between the two sides of the array name; the datatype on the left, and the size of the array on the right.

-Zig stays consistent with the single integer example by prefixing the type annotation with `[2]` to indicate an array of size 2 of 32 bit signed integers.
+Zig stays consistent with the single integer example by prefixing the type annotation with `[2]` to specify an array size 2.
 The data is initialized with an [anonymous list literal](https://ziglang.org/documentation/0.8.1/#Anonymous-List-Literals) (the `.{}`) which infers its type from context.
 Here Zig starts to show one of my favorite consistencies of the language: **types read from left to right**.
 To